-Constituents are reviewed once a year with a base date at the end of July, and the result becomes effective in the beginning of October.
+Constituents are reviewed twice a year with a base date at the end of January and July, and the result becomes effective in the beginning of April and October respectively.
 Deletions and additions are announced before the effective date with some notification period.
 The purpose of this review is to maintain the market representativeness of the constituents.
 Stocks with high market liquidity are added and those with low liquidity are deleted.
 At the same time, to take changes in the industry structure into account, the balance of the sectors, in terms of the number of constituents, is considered.